 Because HSPs are more sensitive to their surroundings, they have access to an abundance of information.
 They can experience levels of subtlety that are usually easy to miss by others.
-While this can lead to a profound sense of the beauty of nature, or high emotional intelligence, the downside is that this can be incredibly overwhelming, especially in crowds or noisy environments.
+While that can lead to a profound sense of the beauty of nature, or high emotional intelligence, the downside is that this can be incredibly overwhelming, especially in noisy environments.

-There are four traits of HSPs, and only one of them is linked to empathy, meaning not all HSPs are empaths.
+There are four traits of HSPs, and only one of them is linked to empathy.
+That means not all HSPs are empaths.
 The traits are:

 - Depth of processing: HSPs typically absorb lots of information (everything from subtle human facial expressions to an overall energy) and process it on a deep level.

-- Overstimulation: Because HSPs are highly tuned into their environment, but this can lead to a lack of healthy boundaries with exterior stimuli, making it easy to become overwhelmed.
+- Overstimulation: Because HSPs are highly tuned in to their environment, this can lead to a lack of healthy boundaries with exterior stimuli, making it easy to become overwhelmed.